PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockC/README.md

 ### Week 6

-DataLab 1, Prep and Goal(s): Neural Networks 3
+DataLab 1, Prep and Goal(s):

+<mark>Presentation workshop 1 (09:30-12:00 Fe1.019)</mark>

+In Week 8, you will present your Kaggle submissions.
+To do this successfully, Bert will give you workshop on how to present your results.

+13:00-17:00 Individual Kaggle submissions

-DataLab 2, Prep and Goal(s): Final day of individual Kaggle submissions
+DataLab 2, Prep and Goal(s):

+09:00-12:00 Finalize individual Kaggle submissions 13:00-17:00 Team formation and start of team submissions

 __Formative feedback III__

 ### Week 7

-DataLab 1, Prep and Goal(s): Kaggle Team submissions 1
+DataLab 1, Prep and Goal(s):

+<mark>Presentation workshop 2 (09:30-15:30 Fe1.038)</mark>

+It is time to put what you have learned in the first workshop into practice.

+- You will present using what they have learned in workshop 1
+- You will get feedback from Bert and peers
+- You will adjust your presentations accordingly, and present again

+15:30-17:00 Kaggle Team submissions

-DataLab 2, Prep and Goal(s): Kaggle Team submissions 2
+DataLab 2, Prep and Goal(s): Kaggle Team submissions

+Sunday 22:00 Kaggle Team submission deadline and announcement of the results.

 ### Week 8